 2. Santa Monica & Venice Beach

-The good thing is that you can see Santa Monica and Venice in under an hour, because they’re walking/biking distance apart.
+The good thing is that you can see Santa Monica and Venice in under an hour because they’re walking/biking distance apart.
 With the opening of the new Metro Rail Expo Line, there’s a direct route from Union Station in DTLA to Downtown Santa Monica.
-From there, it’s a 5 minute walk to the third street promenade, where you’ll find restaurants and all the biggest name brand shops.
-Look out for the giant ferris wheel, located on the Santa Monica pier.
-From there you walk along the beach, until you reach the Venice Boardwalk.
-During this walk, you’ll pass by Muscle Beach; aka the birthplace of the fitness boom in the US, where there’s always people doing incredible gymnastics.
+From there, it’s a 5-minute walk to the third street promenade, where you’ll find restaurants and all the biggest name brand shops.
+Look out for the giant Ferris wheel, located on the Santa Monica pier.
+From there you walk along the beach until you reach the Venice Boardwalk.
+During this walk, you’ll pass by Muscle Beach; aka the birthplace of the fitness boom in the US, where there are always people doing incredible gymnastics.
 You’ve reached the end of the walk once you get to the skate park, stick around for a bit and watch the talented skaters do their thing!

 What’s more L.A., than spending the day shopping on Melrose Ave?
 Melrose is known for its cool wall art, funky/trendy shops and great cafes.
-It’s perfect for a stroll on a sunny day (which is pretty much everyday), whether you’re there to go shopping, or just get a coffee.
+It’s perfect for a stroll on a sunny day (which is pretty much every day), whether you’re there to go shopping, or just get a coffee.
 Check out Melrose trading post, a market that happens every Sunday where you can find vendors selling things like antiques and vintage clothes.
 You may also want to stop by the Insta-famous hot pink Paul Smith wall for that obligatory wall snap.

 4. The Grove

-The Grove is an outdoor open plan shopping mall and is walking distance from Melrose so you can easily combine both into a day’s activities.
+The Grove is an outdoor open-plan shopping mall and is within walking distance from Melrose so you can easily combine both into a day’s activities.
 You can find more shops, several food vendors, places for drinks, a cinema and an overall cozy atmosphere.
 You should come just before sunset to get the best of both worlds because the vibe is completely different during the day and night.
 While the twinkling lights and rushing fountains are an experience on their own, you should head to the rooftop parking spot for epic views of the city too.

-The Oue Skyspace is a one of a kind experience, it’s California’s tallest observation deck that gives a full view of the city, as well as the unique option to have a go on the all-glass slide.
+The Oue Skyspace is a one-of-a-kind experience, it’s California’s tallest observation deck that gives a full view of the city, as well as the unique option to have a go on the all-glass slide.
 The building has recently been taken over and there is no news as to whether it will reopen the slide and observation deck yet.